microprediction/endersnotebooks/mean_reversion_attacker.md

 - **Regularization**: Apply regularization methods to prevent overfitting and improve generalization to new data.

 - **Regime detection**: The strategy may work better at some times than others.
+You could even attack your own attacker's profit and loss.

 ## Conclusion